viduwaa/cod4-linux-server-w-docker/README.md

 # Call of Duty 4 Server Setup with Docker

-**This is the 1st time I worked with docker there might be some errors, but currently I did not find any**
+**This is the 1st time I worked with docker there might be some errors, but currently I did not find any** **If you are using a VPS, make sure to open port 28960 (both TCP and UDP) in your VPS firewall using iptables or ufw, and in your VPS provider's control panel.**

 ### Prerequisites
 Ensure Docker is installed on your system.
 If not, download it